 Admission requirements may include the qualifications, studies or experience listed below.
 Read about those that are applicable to you:

-- your results in your tertiary studies in Australia or overseas
+- tertiary studies in Australia or overseas

-- alternative entry pathways such as tertiary preparation courses for applicants without formal qualifications
+- alternative entry pathways (such as tertiary preparation courses for applicants without formal qualifications)

-- pathway courses for applicants who don't meet the entry requirements for their degree course
+- pathway courses (for applicants who don't meet the entry requirements for their degree course)

-- your employment experience
+- employment experience (non-Year 12 students only).

-- for some courses there may be tests you have to take before you are eligible to apply or special requirements you need to fulfil
+For some courses there may be tests you have to take before you are eligible to apply or special requirements you need to fulfil.

 You may also need to demonstrate your English language proficiency if you do not have an assessable qualification, undertaken in English, from a nominated country.